 If you have a Blackhorse agreement, please visit the Blackhorse PPI complaints website.

-If you decide you want to go ahead with your complaint, download the FOS PPI Questionnaire from the Financial Ombudsman Service and fill in the details of your case.
+If you decide you want to go ahead with your complaint, download our PPI Questionnaire and fill in the details of your case.
 This will help us process your complaint as efficiently as possible.

 3. Send it to us